 So what to make of the reports saying it was a German-Jihadi-dominated plot the Europeans and Americans were tracking?

 Fact is: there are dozens of German nationals training in Waziristan.
 Convert Eric Breininger, German-Afghan Javad S., German-Turkish Ahmet M., Berlin convert Danny R. and maybe even al-Qaeda spokesman Bekkay Harrach alias „Abu Talha the German“ became „martyrs“ in the past 12 months, most of them killed by Pakistani security forces.
 It is possible German nationals are involved in an international terror plot.
 Maybe the increase of drone attacks on Waziristan and the number of casualties have resulted in a growing eagerness to carry out revenge attacks in Europe.

 Does al-Qaeda want to strike Europe?
-YES.
-France and Belgium banned the Burqa, Germany, UK and Italy are part of the Afghanistan-occupation, Denmark and Sweden have insulted the prophet, Netherlands are home of Geert Wilders – the list of reasons for al-Qaeda to attack the continent is growing.
+Of course it does.
+France and Belgium banned the Burqa, Germany, UK and Italy are part of the military alliance present in Afghanistan, Denmark and Sweden have „insulted“ the prophet, Netherlands is the home of Geert Wilders – the list of reasons for al-Qaeda to attack the continent is growing.
 And so is the number of terror recruits coming to Waziristan.